kjpracticerun/nlp-quote-project/README.md

 With both datasets, the Naive Bayes model (MultinomialNB) was the best performer with  LogisticRegression not far behind.
 The ensemble RandomForestClassifier did not perform well with either dataset.

 **Scriptures**
 The baseline for the scripture dataset was .518 and the MultinomialNB model was able to achieve an accuracy score .945 using quote data with only stopwords removed and tokenized, counted and normalized with a TfidfVectorizer.
-The parameters for the vectorizer included lowercase=False, max_df=0.5, max_feaures=None and ngrams=(1,2)
+The parameters for the vectorizer included lowercase=False, max_df=0.5, max_features=None and ngrams=(1,2).
+Parameters for the classifier included an alpha=0.2 and a fit_prior=False.

 **Top 10 Authors**
 The baseline for the top 10 dataset was just .175 and the MultinomialNB model was able to achieve an accuracy score .604 accuracy with the following parameters using quote data with only stopwords removed and tokenized, counted with a CountVectorizer.
-The parameters for the vectorizer included lowercase=False, max_df=0.5, max_feaures=None and ngrams=(1,2)
+The parameters for the vectorizer included lowercase=True, max_df=0.5, min_df=1, max_feaures=None and ngrams=(1,2).
+Parameters for the classifier included an alpha=0.2 and a fit_prior=True.

 #### Unsupervised Learning
 Given the large number of quotes (102,455) from a such a diverse group of people, it seemed like an interesting opportunity to attempt to identify some overall themes.
 Topic modeling was performed using Gensim's Latent Dirichlet Allocation (LDA) model.
 Initial attempts have not yet yielded results that reveal any structure to the collection, but modeling is still ongoing.
 My first few attempts included modeling for a higher number of topic (20 or more) with a lower number of passes.
 The higher number of topics is probably better if attempting to discover possible features within the document collection.
 I since have reduced the number of topics to about 5 and increased the number of passes from 50 to 75 to see if that reveals more.